Nwokike/yieldwise-ai/replit.md

 - All calculations use research-based formulas
 - No external APIs required

-### 5. 📚 Knowledge Base (NEW - FREE)
+### 5. 📚 Knowledge Base (NEW - FREE & Guest-Friendly!)
+- **Accessible to everyone** - no login required!
-- AI-powered farming expert Q&A
+- AI-powered farming expert Q&A using Gemini AI
-- Ask any farming question and get instant AI answers
-- Pre-written guides on:
+- Dynamically generated content based on your questions
+- Location-aware answers for logged-in users
+- Popular topics with one-click AI generation:
   - Pest Management (organic and chemical methods)
   - Soil Health (pH management, composting)
   - Water Management (irrigation techniques)
   - Crop Rotation (best practices)
   - Organic Farming (natural methods)
   - Marketing Tips (selling strategies)
-- Powered by Gemini AI - no additional costs
+- Powered by Gemini AI - completely free to use

 ### 6. 🌍 Community Showcase Gallery (NEW - FREE)
 - Browse public farm plans shared by other farmers